JanZahalka/trainwreck/README.md

 # Trainwreck
 #### A train-time, black-box damaging adversarial attack on image classifiers

+## Ethical statement
+This research has been done to bolster the defenses of CV models against adversarial attacks.
+It has been made open-source in line with security best practices.
+We do not encourage nor endorse malicious use of this code or any parts thereof.

 ## Introduction

 Paper: J. Zahálka: Trainwreck: A damaging adversarial attack on image classifiers, arXiV preprint, 2023 __ADD ARXIV URL__